The Budget 2020 was presented by our honorable Finance Minister Nirmala SeethaRaman on the morning of February

 - Comprehensive measures for 100 water-deficiency districts

-- Offer 20 lakh farmers to set up standalone solar pumps and another 15 lakh farmers to solarise their power grid.
+- Offer 20 lakh farmers to set up standalone solar pumps and another 15 lakh farmers to solarise their

 - Proposal for Women Self-help groups to manage Village Storage Scheme.